puetzp/vec2checkd/README.md

 ## Installation

-==Note that a pre-built .deb package will be provided in the future.==
+First know that a pre-built .deb package will be provided in the future!

 Prerequisites: rustc >= v1.58.0 and cargo >= v1.58.0